MoE-Infinity: Efficient MoE Inference on Personal Machines with Sparsity-Aware Expert Cache: Background: MoE Inference and Offloading

-We describe the MoE model architecture with an example shown in Figure~\ref{fig:background}.
-Here, we omit self-attention modules and focus on the MoE layers.
+We provide the necessary background to understand an MoE inference running with offloading on a personal machine.
+As shown in~\cref{fig:background}, a copy of expert parameters stays in Host memory, while densely activated parameters (\ie attention and KV-cache) are cached in GPU memory without eviction.
 Each MoE layer consists of a router and a group of experts, which are Feed Forward Networks (FFNs).
 The router assigns each token to specific experts.
 MoE models can vary in configuration.
 For example, Mixtral-8x7B has 8 experts per layer, with each expert managing 0.15B parameters (340MB), and the router selects 2 experts per token.
-Switch-128x0.2B, while similar in total model size, features 128 experts per layer, each expert handling 33MB, with the router selecting 1 expert per token.
-The MoE model example processes three input prompts (referred to as requests).
-To process these prompts, the model first enters a prefill phase.
-Then, it moves into a decoding phase, which iteratively generates outputs.
-This process is illustrated in Figure~~\ref{fig:background}, where the three input prompts trigger 2, 1, and 1 iterations, respectively.
+Switch-128x0.2B, while similar in total model size, features 128 experts per layer, each expert managing 33MB parameters, with the router selecting 1 expert per token.

-When serving an MoE model, practitioners often need to balance latency, throughput, memory cost, and model quality.
-Latency can be measured by time-per-output-token (TPOT), that is, the time to complete a forward iteration during the decoding phase~\cite{vllm,orca}.
-Throughput, indicating the generation speed, is measured by token-per-second.
-The memory cost is the minimum GPU memory required for model inference.
-Model quality is often defined by different serving scenarios, \eg language understanding~\cite{mmlu}, logical understanding~\cite{bigbench}.